T he official release forwarded by the University of Alabama: Update: Alabama released statements that follow below the NCAA release

 “We are appreciative of the NCAA’s efforts in this matter.
 It is important to note that Marcell never intentionally violated any NCAA rules and did not knowingly receive any benefits from an agent.
 Marcell lived up to the letter and spirit of the NCAA cooperative principle and the NCAA described him as “one of the most truthful student-athletes we have ever interviewed.”
 While the institution weighs the decision to appeal, we will continue to pursue all available means to protect our student-athletes and their families from agents and financial advisors willing to compromise or exploit them.
 We will assist the NCAA, NFL, NFLPA, and any interested state and federal regulatory bodies in their prosecution, regulation, or sanctioning of individuals who disregard legislation pertaining to our student-athletes.”

-4 Responses to “Alabama football: Marcell Dareus out two games” Subscribe
+4 thoughts on “Alabama football: Marcell Dareus out two games”

 Still, could have been much worse and I’ll gladly take it.
 I just feel sorry for Duke’s quarterback.